About the project

 Best of all, the files you create are in a widely-used standard binary format, which you can exchange with other people, including those who use programs like IDL and MATLAB.

-We have a mailing list at Google Groups for user questions and development.
+We also have a mailing list at Google Groups for user questions and development.